NotsoanoNimus/yallic/README.md

 ## Minutiae

+- The linked lists used in this project are _forward-only_, meaning they are singly linked in a node chain going from the `head` node to where the `->next` pointer is `NULL`.
+As of right now, the list does not have reverse (or "previous") pointers attached to each node, but it may be added in the future to potentially improve speeds.
-- Yes, I am aware that `List` is technically different from a `LinkedList` -- however, I've chosen to keep the function names as they are using the `List__` prefix.
+- I am aware that a `List` is technically different from a `LinkedList` -- however, I've chosen to keep the function names as they are using the `List__` prefix for brevity.
 If someone is using this project with the intent to have dynamically-sized lists, I don't think the distinction will be necessary, and it's really just pedantic at that point.
 - I do plan to maintain and update the project and its documentation as I need to.
-Though I do foresee this being a set-and-forget repository: if I haven't updated in a long time, rest assured the project will still work at the very least just as well as it did when I initially wrote it.
+Though I foresee this being a set-and-forget repository: if I haven't updated in a long time, rest assured the project will still work at the very least just as well as it did when I initially wrote it.